-If you are dating a farmer, marrying a farmer, curious about farming or just made the plunge into farm life, this is for you.
+If you are dating a farmer, marrying a farmer, curious about farming, or just made the plunge into farm life, this is for you.

 KEEP STRONG IN YOUR FAITH.
-You must trust in God to get you through the trials you will endure with your farm, relationships and critics.
+You must trust in God to get you through the trials you will endure with your farm, relationships, and critics.
 You will be tested.
 Pray.

 MAKE TIME FOR DATE NIGHT.
 Do not always expect roses and a box of chocolates.
-Take advantage of the small moments (they are dates).
-Riding in the farm truck to get parts, going through the drive-thru to get a bucket of chicken (cause y'all are too tired to cook), or being squished in the buddy seat in the tractor are all considered dates.
+Please take advantage of the small moments (they are dates).
+Riding in the farm truck to get parts, going through the drive-thru to get a bucket of chicken (cause ya'll are too tired to cook), or being squished in the buddy seat in the tractor are all considered dates.
 Believe me.
 And if you get your farmer to go on vacation (even an earned seed trip), consider it a miracle!
 Appreciate your time together, even if they are small moments.

 BE FLEXIBLE.
-You be disappointed when plans are made and he cannot make it (especially if you already got all dazzled up), it will happen.
+You be disappointed when plans are made, and he cannot make it (especially if you already got all dazzled up), it will happen.
 He wants to be there (believe me).
-But machinery will break down, the cows will get out, give birth or get injured, a neighbor (farmer) will need help or it is time to be in the fields.
+But machinery will break down, the cows will get out, give birth, or get injured, a neighbor (farmer) will need help, or it is time to be in the fields.
 Do NOT make plans during planting or harvest season unless you are taking a friend or attending alone.
 It is okay to attend by yourself.
 This leads to number 5.

 CHECK POCKETS.
 Always, and I mean always, check pockets before washing your farmer's clothes.
 Bolts.
 Screws.
 Livestock chalk.
 Knives.
 Twine.
 Receipts.
 Pens.
 Keys.
 None of these fair well in the washer and dryer.

 a.
 Never leave the house without water, boots, and chapstick.
 Thirsty, manure, wind.